What's in it for you

 - your offer letter includes the start date and location of your training class, plus your starting wage

-- Conservation Law Enforcement degree and one year of directly related experience
+- Conservation Law Enforcement degree and 1 year of experience in Conservation Law Enforcement or Natural Resources

-- related 2-year diploma and 3 years of directly related experience
+- 2-year diploma in Natural Resources and 3 years of experience in Conservation Law Enforcement or Natural Resources

-- related Bachelor of Science degree and one year of directly related experience
+- directly related Bachelor of Science degree and 1 year of experience in Conservation Law Enforcement or Natural Resources

 - Canadian citizen, permanent resident or eligible to work in Canada